ekchew/binon/README.md

 	myFile = io.BytesIO()

-The `specialize` option tells `Encode()` to look closely at your data to determine whether it can apply a specialized BinON encoding to it.
+The `optimize` option tells `Encode()` to look closely at your data to determine whether it can apply a specialized BinON encoding to it.
 For example, if you called `BinONObj.Encode(42,myFile)`, this would ultimately call `IntObj(42).encode(myFile)`.
-If you called `BinONObj.Encode(42,myFile,specialize=True)` instead, you would get `UInt(42).encode(myFile)` because the encoder would realize 42 is not just an integer but an unsigned integer.
+If you called `BinONObj.Encode(42,myFile,optimize=True)` instead, you would get `UInt(42).encode(myFile)` because the encoder would realize 42 is not just an integer but an unsigned integer.

-`specialize` should give you the tightest encoding in most situations, but it comes at a cost in that it has to run over your data once before deciding what to do.
+`optimize` should give you the tightest encoding in most situations, but it comes at a cost in that it has to run over your data once before deciding what to do.
 This can be particularly expensive with container types.
 For example, in encoding a list of integers, it would need to check that all elements are indeed integers before substituting an `SList` for a `ListObj`.

-The alternative to using `specialize` is to be more explicit about the data types you are encoding, as described in the low-level interface next.
+The alternative to using `optimize` is to be more explicit about the data types you are encoding, as described in the low-level interface next.

 <a name="py_low_level"></a>